St. Paul’s Labyrinth (Volunteer at walking meditation space at St. Paul’s Church in the West End)Organization Name: St. Paul’s Labyrinth

 - Appropriate for volunteers aged between 18 and 55

 - Appropriate for volunteers aged 55 and over

 - Family-oriented volunteering

 The labyrinth at St. Paul’s Anglican Church is a walking meditation space.
 Based on the medieval floor pattern at Chartres Cathedral in France, it features a singular path in to the centre of the space and back out again.
-Walking a labyrinth can be a way to quiet the mind, find balance and encourage insight and reflection.
+The ancient rite of walking a labyrinth can be a way to quiet the mind, find balance and encourage reflection.

 We are looking for volunteers to host this quiet, contemplative space.

 • oversee the labyrinth and “hold” the space for walkers.

 • welcome people, answer questions and provide information.